IBAnimatable/IBAnimatable/README.md

 ## Inspirations
 * `IBDesignable` and `IBInspectable` - The entire project is based on that.
-* Sketch -  Interface Builder should be as easy as Sketch to use
+* Sketch -  Interface Builder should be as easy as Sketch to use.
-* Framer
+* Framer Studio - Design and preview animations in one place.
 * [Spring by Meng To](https://github.com/MengTo/Spring) - steal a lot of animation parameters from this project.
 * [Invision ToDo App UI Kit](http://www.invisionapp.com/do), The demo App's original design is from this UI Kit and redone in Interface Builder.
 We also added interaction, navigation and animations.